jijihohococo/ichi-orm/README.md

 ## Set up Database Connection

-This library can connect MySQL, Postgres and MS SQL Server.
+This library can connect to MySQL, PostgreSQL, Microsoft SQL Server and SQLite.

-Firstly, you need to declare your database driver like below.
+First, you need to declare your database driver as shown below.

 ```php